yapily/jose-database-field-demo/README.md

 ### Step 1: Run the services and check the initial state

 #### Run the services
-We provided a docker compose.
-All you need to do is:
+To run the applications, run the following command with docker compose:

 ```
-docker-compose up
+docker-compose up -d
 ```

-This will spin up our 3 docker images.
-You can verify that you got them up and running via a docker ps
+This will spin up 3 Docker containers.
+You can verify that they are up and running `docker ps`:
 ```
 ❯ docker ps
 CONTAINER ID        IMAGE                                        COMMAND                  CREATED             STATUS              PORTS                    NAMES